wpintegrity/storekit/README.md

 - Product Individual Sale by default for vendors

 ### Changelog
+= v1.1.2 =
+- **enhancement** Change the Terms & Condition checkbox position when Dokan is activated
+- **enhancement** Disable file upload limit when the setting field is empty/0
+- **enhancement** Compatibility check with WooCommerce 7.4.0

 = v1.1.1 =
 - **fix** Fixed Terms & Condition feature with Dokan Vendor Registration form
 - **enhancement** Compatibility check with WooCommerce 7.3.0